damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

       - How to dispose the non-recyclable components or products?
    - Conditionally recyclable: this tells you if any additional steps are required before recycling  the component or product.
        - How to conditionally recycle the components or products?
+ 2. End of life of the product for disposing or recycling
- 2. Identifying the material of disposable component or product.
+ 3. Identifying the material of disposable component or product.
     - Disposable products are most often made from
       - Polystyrene
       - Plastic
       - Cotton
       - etc.
+4. Determining what material can be recycled many times
-3. Describing the environmental impacts
+5. Describing the environmental impacts
-   - The negative consequences of the disposable products on the environment if sustainability isn't factored into disposal options.
+   - The negative consequences of the disposable products on the environment if sustainability isn't factored into disposal options
-4. End of life of the product for disposing or recycling
-5. Determining what material can be recycled many times

 How to visualize the process of disposal?
  1. Images